antleaf/rioxx/webroot/content/_index.md

 This website contains technical and supporting information about the RIOXX Metadata Application Profile.

+The RIOXX metadata application profile has been developed for repositories to share metadata about the scholarly resources they contain.

 RIOXX is managed by Antleaf, and governed and supported by UKCORR.

 <div style="text-align: center">